 Occupational Therapy

 Occupational therapy may be necessary after an injury or stroke has created a lapse in knowledge regarding the essential functions of daily life.
-This form of skilled nursing care may help patients regain the skills to dress and feed themselves.
+This form of care may help patients regain the skills to dress and feed themselves.
 It also helps restore function in terms of memory and coordination.

 Learn More About Skilled Nursing Care